structurizr/structurizr.github.io/dsl/71-language.md

 user -> softwareSystem "Uses"
 ```

-And the second is implicitly, where the relationship source is the element in scope:
+And the second is where the relationship source is the element in scope:

 ```
 -> <identifier> [description] [technology] [tags]